Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Slide Rock State Park is one of the most popular Sedona attractions and undoubtedly the most fun way to escape the desert heat in summer.

-The water of Oak Creek meanders between towering rock walls, creating a picturesque natural bathing area.
-The banks of the river are formed by the iconic red rocks that Sedona’s famous for and are perfect for relaxing after a swim.
+The water of Oak Creek meanders around towering rock walls, creating a picturesque natural bathing area.
+The banks of the river feature Sedona’s iconic red rocks, perfect for basking in the sun after a swim.

-Hike up or down the river to find a less populated area, since the park draws tons of visitors each day.
+Hike up or down the river to find a less populated area.
+The park draws dozens to hundreds of visitors each day.

 📚 Related Reading: 19 Best Places to Go Camping in Arizona (By a Local)